-Dr Paul Clayton joined the DDHHS and came to work in the health sector in early 2016 after more than 20 years in project management and technical services delivery in the environment sector.
+Dr Paul Clayton joined Darling Downs Health and came to work in the health sector in early 2016 after more than 20 years in project management and technical services delivery in infrastructure and in the environment and water sector.
 Paul has a technical foundation in the aquatic sciences but has worked in senior management and major project oversight roles for the past decade.
-With a career that includes direct experience in research, government, and the private sector, Paul brings to the DDHHS a professionally balanced and practical approach to corporate governance, project management, strategic oversight and business planning.
+With a career that includes direct experience in research, government, and the private sector, Paul brings to Darling Downs Health a professionally balanced and practical approach to corporate governance, project management, strategic oversight and business planning.

 Paul was appointed to the Executive Director Infrastructure role in October 2016.
-In this role, Paul provides executive leadership over the Infrastructure Division and ensures the coordinated delivery of DDHHS infrastructure and maintenance projects.
-Prior to joining the DDHHS Executive team, Paul contributed in a strategic planning role and coordinated the production of the updated DDHHS Strategic Plan 2016-2020, as well as progressing arrangements for coordinated infrastructure and asset management across the health service.
+In this role, Paul provides executive leadership over the Infrastructure Division and ensures the coordinated delivery of Darling Downs Health infrastructure and maintenance projects.
+Prior to joining the Darling Downs Health Executive team, Paul contributed in a strategic planning role and coordinated the production of the updated Darling Downs Health Strategic Plan 2016-2020, as well as progressing arrangements for coordinated infrastructure and asset management across the health service.

-Before joining the DDHHS, Paul was General Manager for a local division of an international consultancy and contractor company working with clients on infrastructure projects for the resources, urban development, and the agricultural sectors, and for all three tiers of government in Australia.
+Before joining Darling Downs Health, Paul was General Manager for a local division of an international consultancy and contractor company working with clients on infrastructure projects for the resources, transport, urban development, and the agricultural sectors, and for all three tiers of government in Australia.
 Paul has held a number of senior management roles with oversight of multidisciplinary teams and with responsibility for complex project deliverables and project budgets.

 Executive Director Workforce

-In her current role as Executive Director Workforce, Ms Farry oversees learning and development, culture and engagement, workforce planning, workforce relations, recruitment, and workplace health and safety.
+Hayley Farry joined Darling Downs Health in 2011 and was appointed to the role of Executive Director Workforce in 2018, overseeing learning and development, culture and engagement, workforce planning, workforce relations, recruitment, and workplace health and safety.